kaestli/eidaws-federator-deployment/docs/docker-compose/README.rst

    :align: center

 The Compose deployment will deploy the system depicted in the figure above.
-Dashed lines mark the container image components involved.
+Dashed boxes mark the container image components involved.
 Their corresponding names are indicated in red.

 ``eidaws-federator`` provides a single, unified gateway to the waveform